ahancock516/T27-GPS-Denied-Drone/README.md

 2.  **Magnetic Interference:** The compass is highly sensitive to the high-current wires from the 3-phase motors. **Solution:** You must mount the GPS/Compass module on a mast, at least 8cm away from the main battery and ESC wiring.
 3.  **Initialization:** The system requires complete stillness to initialize the IMU bias, followed by slow, consistent movement to establish the VIO lock.
 4.  **Compute Limits:** The Raspberry Pi 5 cannot run ORB-SLAM3 smoothly in real-time alongside ROS overhead.
 VINS-Fusion was much more efficient for this architecture.
+5.  **Serial stream rates** Configuring the Aero Selfie H743 RAW IMU Stream Rate too high will overload the flight controller CPU and block out or interfere with critical parameters including GPS.
+We found 200Hz to be achievable and ideal.

 ## 3D Printed Parts & Files
 <img width="1920" height="1080" alt="drone_render" src="https://github.com/user-attachments/assets/6316caf9-ed12-422c-a506-5a72a74fb92b" />